backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 -   Four books or objects of similar weight (about 1 kg/2.2 lbs each)

 ## Procedure

+### Sensory Resolution
+You can complete this part of the experiment at any time.
+In this exercise, you will learn that the density of tactile receptors in the skin differs greatly in different parts of the body.

+1. Take a metal paperclip and unfold it.
+Bend it into a U shape, with the wire points about 10 mm apart.
+2. Have a volunteer sit in a chair, palms facing up, eyes closed.
+3. Touch the two points at the same time gently on the palm of a volunteer’s outstretched hand, and ask if one point or two is felt.
+With a separation of 10 mm, the double stimulus from the two points should be easily felt.
+4. Bend the paperclip so as to bring the points closer together, say about 8 mm.
+Touch, and ask if one or two points.
+Continue to shrink the distance and repeat to find the smallest separation that the volunteer can distinguish as two points.
+While doing this, randomly press only one of the points down from time to time to test the volunteer.
+5. Measure the separation of the points with a ruler when the volunteer can no longer sense two points.
+This gives you an index of the sensory resoultion.
+5. Repeat the steps above with trials on different parts of the body, such as a fingertip, the back of the hand, and the back of the forearm.
+6. Record your observations in the Lab Notebook.

 ### Equipment Setup and Electrode Attachment